Holo-Host/host-console-ui/README.md

 yarn test
 ```

-Note: you must have a .env file with `VUE_APP_HPOS_PORT` for tests to pass as it uses the mocked HPOS API server.
+Note: you must have a .env file with `VITE_HPOS_PORT` for tests to pass as it uses the mocked HPOS API server.

 ### Compiles and minifies for production
 ```